Hendon: The Burroughs

 There was cockfighting during the 1820s, and horse racing in the 1860s; by this time, haymakers were usually contracted directly from Ireland.

 From 1735 until 1934 a poorhouse with six cottages used to house older parishioners (and sometimes wrongly called 'alms-houses') stood where Quadrant Close (occupied by 1936) is now located.
 The Poor Law workhouse ceased to be operational when 'Hendon Union Workhouse' opened in 1835, in what was then 'Red Hill' and is now Burnt Oak.
 With the foundation of a Local Board in 1879, the buildings were later used as offices.

 In this same period, three religious institutions were established.
 The first was a Methodist chapel in 1827, which was reached by the footpath of the same name.
 The second was a Roman Catholic chapel, later called Our Lady of Dolours (1863, remodelled 1927).
 There were a handful of shops nearby by the 1880s.
 The modern Methodist chapel, designed by Welch & Lander, was built in 1937.

 Grove House (or Hendon Grove), built before 1753, was a private psychiatric hospital by 1900; it was demolished in 1933, having already lost much of its original frontage for building.
 The remaining estate became a public park, with rumours of a secret tunnel.
 A number of picturesque 18th- and 19th-century houses survive.
 The Poor Handmaids of Jesus Christ established the Convent of St Joseph, in 1882, and had added a school by 1900.

 Hendon Town Hall was built in 1900 from designs by T. H. Watson.

 Hendon's first proper fire station (1914) was built to designs by A. Welch, and superseded another close by in Church End.
 Next to the town hall is Hendon Library, built in 1929 to designs by T. M. Wilson.
-It was considerably rebuilt internally during 1972-3 and 2003–4.
-Eileen Colwell, the pioneer children's librarian worked for many years at Hendon from the 1930s.
+It was considerably rebuilt internally during 1972–3 and 2003–4.
+Eileen Colwell, the pioneer children's librarian, worked for many years at Hendon from the 1930s.

 Between 1937 and 1939, the Middlesex County Council built 'Hendon Technical Institute' (designed by (H. W. Burchett), which became 'Hendon College', then in 1973 an Institute of technology called 'Hendon Polytechnic', and it is now part of Middlesex University.

 Hendon War Memorial was unveiled on St George's Day, 23 April 1922, and was moved to its present location in 1962.
-Burroughs Gardens is the location of a small Moroccan Synagogue (Porat Yosef).